kolkata city tour, local sightseeing in kolkata, best places to visit

 Key Note: The Office is closed on Sundays & on 2nd Saturdays of every month.
 Also on Indian Government Holidays.

 As You came across the blog about Victoria memorial, you should have a look into the blog on Science City.
-Come & explore this walking tours to heritage sites..
+Before it is too late,let’s go out for local sightseeing in Kolkata, explore your own city, enjoy every moments with us from walking tours to heritage sites.

 Do you think we are missing out something?
 If yes, then shoot us a mail.
 For Any Suggestions/Feedback you can mail us at firstname.lastname@example.org else am just a Buzz away in Social Media.